Voxhaul Broadcast

-The now defunct Voxhaul Broadcast was a Silver Lake, Los Angeles–based indie rock band formed in 2006.
-The band is composed of four childhood friends: David Denis (lead vocals and guitars), Anthony Aguiar (guitars and keyboards), Phil Munsey II (bass guitar), and Kurt Allen (drums).
+Voxhaul Broadcast was a Silver Lake, Los Angeles–based indie rock band formed in 2006.
+The band was composed of four childhood friends: David Denis (lead vocals and guitars), Anthony Aguiar (guitars and keyboards), Phil Munsey II (bass guitar), and Kurt Allen (drums).
+The band broke up in 2012.

 History

 Formation (2006–2007)

 At the age of 13, David's family moved to San Clemente, CA, where he met bass player Phil Munsey II.

 Drummer Kurt Allen and Anthony Aguiar grew up on the same street in San Clemente, CA. Denis met Allen while attending Shorecliff Middle School in San Clemente.
 Through middle and high school, all 4 band members were in and out of bands.
 During high school Aguiar and Allen started a band with Matt Vazquez of Delta Spirit.
 Post high school graduation, Allen moved to San Francisco to attend San Francisco State University.

 Rotten Apples EP (2007–2009)

-Voxhaul Broadcast's debut 8 Song EP Rotten Apples was recorded and mixed in one day in February 2007.
-Following the release, the band embarked on their first US tour co-headlining with Local Natives.
-They played Sundance Film Festival, Summerfest in Milwaukee, CMJ Music Marathon and SXSW.
+Voxhaul Broadcast's debut 8 song EP, Rotten Apples, was recorded and mixed in one day in February 2007.

+Following the release, the band embarked on their first US tour, co-headlining with Local Natives.
+They played at Sundance Film Festival, Summerfest in Milwaukee, CMJ Music Marathon and SXSW.